 Diana Archer (MA, Nottingham University)

 has worked as a church planter, missionary, editor, writer and theologian.
 She has contributed to both individual discipleship resources (eg Day by Day with God, BRF) and group discipleship resources (eg Managing Editor and writer of Connect Bible Studies, Damaris, available from Scripture Union).
 Seeing people grow as disciples of Jesus has always been a fascination and passion for her.
-She also co-runs the charity tastelife, helping people break free from eating disorders (www.tastelifeuk.org).
+She also co-founded and is the CEO of the charity tastelife, helping people break free from eating disorders (www.tastelifeuk.org).

 Amy Mitchell (BSc, University of Bristol)

 has been active in children’s work for 9 years.
 She has worked with 5-11 year olds in small groups, church groups and festival settings such as New Wine.
 She has written and designed church material for children both in the UK and Tanzania.
 She is a published scientific writer (BiologyOpen) and now works for the British Red Cross coordinating care of the elderly.
 She loves seeing Jesus shine through children.

 is the founder and director of Thrive Youth Ministries, a charity based in the Midlands (www.thriveym.org.uk).
 Thrive enables churches to be more confident and effective in reaching out to, and discipling young people.
 Andy has been a youth minister for 18 years.
 He is passionate about the Church being both relevant for young people and enabling all ages to live life to the full in Jesus.
 Andy is married to Caroline and they have three children.